kittennbfive/curious-kitten-JTAG/README.md

 ### taps
 Get the number of TAP in the chain.
 Will only work if a JTAG-interface has been detected by the search-functions.
 If it reports 0 something is wrong, check everything and maybe try `jtag1 dontstop`, see above.
 ### irlen
 Get the length of the instruction register.
-Will only work if `taps` detected a single tap.
+Will only work if `taps` detected a single TAP.
 ### drlen
 Get the lengths of the data registers for each instruction.
-Will only work if `taps` detected a single tap and `drlen` detected a valid length (!=0). **WARNING: This can REALLY mess up your DUT as it writes to every data register without knowing the effects!
+Will only work if `taps` detected a single TAP and `drlen` detected a valid length (!=0). **WARNING: This can REALLY mess up your DUT as it writes to every data register without knowing the effects!
 Use with great caution and - i say it again - at your own risk!**

 ## Statistics
 ```